-- B2M LP has prepared an abridged Transmission System Plan ("TSP") given that it is not proposing capital expenditures during the rate period and as such, not all filing requirements are applicable. - Section 2.4 of Chapter 2 states that transmitters may wish to refer to Chapter 5 of the OEB's Filing Requirements for Electricity Distributors, Consolidated Distribution System Plan Filing Requirements ("DSP Requirements") for further guidance on the content and structure of a TSP.
-B2M LP has adopted the DSP Requirements to guide the preparation of its abridged TSP.
-B2M LP has prepared a checklist of the DSP Requirements including the relevant evidentiary references for each item.
-This checklist is provided as Attachment 1 to this Exhibit in the worksheet labelled "DSP Checklist".
+• Section 2.4 of Chapter 2 states that transmitters may wish to refer to Chapter 5 of the OEB's Filing Requirements for Electricity Distributors, Consolidated Distribution System Plan Filing Requirements ("DSP Requirements") for further guidance on the content and structure of a TSP.
+NRLP has adopted the DSP Requirements to guide the preparation of its abridged TSP.
+NRLP has prepared a checklist of the DSP Requirements including the relevant evidentiary references for each item.
+This checklist is provided as Attachment 1.